garrows/browser-serialport/README.md

 ## Demos

-A serial monitor/writer is available in the chrome web store (Link coming soon).
+A [Serial Monitor](https://chrome.google.com/webstore/detail/serial-monitor/ohncdkkhephpakbbecnkclhjkmbjnmlo) (like the one in the Arduino IDE) is available in the chrome web store.
 Source is available in the demo directory.

 A Jonny-five demo is also coming soon.